node-casbin/nest-authz/README.md

 - `model` is a path string to the casbin model.
 - `policy` is a path string to the casbin policy file or adapter
+- `enablePossession` is a boolean that enables the use of possession (`AuthPossession.(ANY|OWN|OWN_ANY)`) for actions.
-- `usernameFromContext` (REQUIRED) is a function that accepts `ExecutionContext`(the param of guard method `canActivate`) as the only parameter and returns either the username as a string or null.
-The `AuthZGuard` uses username to determine user's permission internally.
+- `userFromContext` (REQUIRED) is a function that accepts `ExecutionContext`(the param of guard method `canActivate`) as the only parameter and returns the user as either string, object, or null.
+The `AuthZGuard` uses the returned user to determine their permission internally.
 - `enforcerProvider` Optional enforcer provider
 - `imports` Optional list of imported modules that export the providers which   are required in this module.

 There are two ways to configure enforcer, either `enforcerProvider`(optional with `imports`) or `model` with `policy`

-An example configuration which reads username from the http request.
+An example configuration which reads user from the http request.

 ```typescript
 import { TypeOrmModule } from '@nestjs/typeorm';